mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 I do recommend keeping the `__Dashboard` tab pinned as it's a great starting point for using this vault, even when used heavily day to day.

+## Attachments

+### Automatic Management

+This vault is setup to automatically manage attachments.
+It is configured to ensure all note attachments are stored in the appropriate `attachments` directory under a sub-folder with the same name as the note.

+This will automatically move attachments and update links when a note is moved between folders.
+This is especially helpful as a note moves through the various state/status folders.

+You can disable this functionality by disabling the `Import Attachments+` community plugin.

+### Folders

+This vault is setup to have "Folder Notes" that index the contents of each `attachments` directory.
+These folder notes are auto-updated and are a simple index of files within a given `attachments` directory.
+Simply click on an `attachments` directory to open the index.

+## Notes Folder

+The `Notes` directory contains a lot of useful information related to digital art.
+The directory is indexed using "Folder Notes" and the index is automatically updated when new notes are added to the directory.
+Simply click on the `Notes` directory to open the index.

+## Folder Indexes

+You can completely disable the directory index functionality by disabling the `Folder Notes` and `Waypoint` plugins.
+When disabling these plugins, you'll need to manually delete the folder notes within each `attachments` directory as well as the folder note within the `Notes` directory.

+If you would like to keep the folder index functionality for only a sub-set of directories, simply delete the folder note for any directories you do not want indexed.

 ## Comp Book (Vault) Layout

 - Different folders for each form of art performed